Arbery Murder Trial: Are Citizens Arrests Legal?

 Robert G. Rubin, representing Travis McMillan, referring to the Citizens’ Arrest Act, focused on property crimes in his opening statement, which he said left neighbors “on edge.”
 He said Mr Arberry had been seen four times by security cameras in the half-built house and the fourth time Mr McMahon had encountered a man walking out of the house and was in danger when the man reached his waist.
 Like a weapon.

-It was the same house from which Mr. Arberry was seen running on the day of the fatal shooting, Mr. Rubin said.
-The possible reason for assuming the burglary took place – and the reason for suspecting that Mr. Arberry was armed – thus gave Mr. McMichael the right to arrest a citizen.
+It was the same house from which Mr. Arberry had been running the day he was shot, Mr. Rubin said, giving Mr. McMichael a possible reason to believe there was a burglary – and a reason to suspect Mr. Arberry was.
+Armed – thus giving Mr McMahon the power to arrest civilians.

 Georgia has had a law under consideration since 1863.
 Residents were allowed to arrest each other if they had a reasonable suspicion that someone had committed a crime and the police were not present.